-What is Peripheral Artery Disease in Orlando, FL?
+What is Peripheral Artery Disease (PAD)?

 Peripheral Artery Disease (PAD) is a disease that affects more than 8 million Americans.
 PAD occurs when the arteries in the legs become hardened or clogged with plaque.
 Progressive plaque buildup in the arteries of the legs will lead to reduced blood flow and poor circulation.

 PAD is a potentially disabling and fatal disease.
 Patients with PAD are likely to have hardened and narrowed arteries to the heart and brain.
-This is why patients with PAD have a two-to-six-times greater chance of death from heart attack or stroke.
+This is why patients with PAD have a 2-6 times greater chance of death from heart attack or stroke.
 Progressive PAD can lead to non-healing ulcers, gangrene and amputations.

 Photo courtesy of Centers for Disease Control and Prevention